clairegracey28-blip/Project1/README.md

 ### Query 3
 <img width="1197" height="733" alt="Screenshot 2026-03-31 at 9 10 11 AM" src="https://github.com/user-attachments/assets/8816e190-8008-4f3a-9d33-2bf6e91b1679" />

-**Question**: Which players are taller than the average player in the league?
+**Question**: WHich teams have scored the most total points based on comined career points of their players?

-**Description**: Query 3 provides the user with a comparison of each player's height to the overall average player height and returns only players whose height is above average.
+**Description**: Query 3 provides the user with **team** and **player** table joined, players grouped by team, and the total number of pointes scored by summing **pointsScored** values for all players in each team.
+These are ordered by highest to lowest total points

-**Managerial Justification**: This can be useful for avaluating role fit, lineup decisions for matches, and recruiting priorites for positions where height can play a competitive advantage.
+**Managerial Justification**: This can be useful for comparison on the offensive production of each team.
+By showing which teams are performing the best overall in terms of points, can help identify stronger rosters, evaluate future potential, recruting decisions, and competitive analysis.

 ### Query 4
 <img width="577" height="364" alt="Screenshot 2026-03-29 at 10 02 38 PM" src="https://github.com/user-attachments/assets/98881c9f-ffa0-46d4-8428-ab3cbf68f654" />